cmgcds/fastvpinns/joss/paper.md

 This module provides the functionality to define the geometry of the domain.
 The user can either generate a quadrilateral mesh internally or read an external \verb|.mesh| file.
 The module also provides the functionality to obtain boundary points for complex geometries.

 ## FE Module
-The FE module is responsible for handling the finite element test functions and their gradients.
+The FE module is responsible for handling the Finite Element test functions and their gradients.
 The module's functionality can be broadly classified into into four categories:

 \begin{itemize}
-    \item \textbf{Finite element test functions}: Provides the test function values and its gradients for a given reference element.
+    \item \textbf{Test functions}: Provides the test function values and its gradients for a given reference element.
     \item \textbf{Quadrature functions}: Provides the quadrature points and weights for a given element based on the quadrature order selected by the user.
 These values will be used for numerical integration of the weak form of the PDE.
     \item \textbf{Transformation functions}: Provides the implementation of transformation routines such as `Affine` transformation and `Bilinear` transformation.
 This can be used to transform the test function values and gradients from the reference element to the actual element.
     \item \textbf{Finite Element Setup}: Provides the functionality to set up the test functions, quadrature rules and the transformation for every element and save them in a common wrapper to access them.
 Further, it also hosts functions to plot the mesh with quadrature points, assign boundary values based on the boundary points obtained from the geometry module, calculation of the forcing term etc.
 \end{itemize}

+*Remark: The module is named FE (Finite Element) Module because of its similarities with classical FEM routines, such as test functions, numerical quadratures and transformations.
+However, We would like to reiterate that our framework is not an FEM solver, but a hp-VPINNs solver*

 ## Data Module:
 The Data module collects data from all modules which are required for training and converts them to a tensor data type with required precision.
 It also assembles the test function values and gradients to form a three-dimensional tensor, which will be used during the loss computation.